hirak99/steam_deck_encryption/README.md

 #!/bin/bash
 set -uexo pipefail

-# After this is done, you can `sudo systemctl disable NetworkManager` to prevent Steam from
+# (Optional) If you want, you can disable networking on your host container with
-# updating the Steam binary in container (only required for keyboard) during boot.
+# `sudo systemctl disable NetworkManager`.
-# Line below starts it if it is disabled.
+# If you do that, the line below is important, otherwise it is harmless and safe to keep.
 systemctl start NetworkManager

 # Steam OS has tpm in kernel module_blacklist, but that prevents encryption.